hunk7/Firethon-Register-Login-AdminLogin-FileSystemPrivacy/README.md

  Created for Fireblaze Technologies pvt Ltd.
  github.com/hunk7

+You can feel free to edit and use this template for any personal use of your website.
+You can modify text and images to suit your own website.

 Firethon - Signup & Login - Php -- You are NOT allowed to re-distribute our template file for any reason on your template sites or template collection sites.

 Note : Match User uid with the Condition for Admin Access